MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 **If** your change is known to alter answers, you need to update rose-stem KGO for all affected tests before you commit to the trunk.

-If supporting data changes or updates are required, then you need to provide updates to BIG_DATA
+Supporting data is stored in the filesystems of our machines and changes to use will require the reviewer to update those files (BIG DATA).

 *NB: These instructions are Met Office specific, other sites may manage their KGO differently*